accesscode-2-1/unit-0/2015-03-08 boolean and while.md

 System.out.println(result);
 ```

 > **Exercise:** Print out the truth table for `||`.

 > **Exercise:** Write code that takes the day of the week and figures out if it is a weekday or weekend.

 There's one more like this: _exclusive or_, which we write `^`.
 It is true if either, but not both, of the two operans is true.
+It's not used as often as the others.

 > **Exercise:** Print out the truth table for `^`.

-Finally, there is _not_, which works on a single boolean value and simply flips it.
+Finally, there is _not_, which works on a single boolean value and simply flips it from true to false or from false to true.

 ```java
 if  (! fruit.equals("lemon"))